matplotlib/matplotlib/INSTALL.rst

 We strongly recommend using `scipy-stack compatible Python distributions
 <http://www.scipy.org/install.html>`_ such as WinPython, Python(x,y),
-Enthought Canopy, or Continuum Anaconda, which have Matplotlib and many of its dependencies, plus other useful packages, preinstalled.
+Enthought Canopy, or Continuum Anaconda, which have Matplotlib and its dependencies, plus other useful packages, preinstalled.

 For `standard Python <https://www.python.org/downloads/>`_ installations,